ejparnell/intro-to-mongodb/README.md

 Let's do a rep of the above.
 Switch back to the `gameOfThrones` collection.
 Using `db.collections.updateMany()` or `db.collections.updateOne()` find and edit the following documents:

-- Find the document that has the name value of Sansa Stark.
+- Find the document with the `name` value of Sansa Stark.
 Add the field/value pair of: `wardenOfTheNorth: true`.
-- Find the document that has the name value of Jon Snow.
+- Find the document with the `name` value of Jon Snow.
 Edit the name value to be `Jon Targaryen`.
 - Remove the field/value pair of `age: 17` from the document that has the name value of Bran Stark.

 Before continuing the talk, change back to the `starTrek` collection.

 ### We do: Delete

-Lastly, we have come to our last CRUD action, delete.
-Like with our other CRUD methods, we are given the option to either delete a single document or multiple documents.
+Lastly, we have come to our last CRUD action, which is to delete.
+Like with our other CRUD methods, we can either delete a single document or multiple documents.
 We will use the single delete followed by the multiple delete.

-Our first command that we will use is `db.collection.deleteOne()`.
+The first command we will use is `db.collection.deleteOne()`.
 Inside of our `bin/delete.js`:

 ```js
 console.log(db.tng.deleteOne())